IBM-Blockchain-Archive/marbles/README.md

 **Ledger** - This is the storage for the blockchain on a peer.
 It contains the actual block data which consist of transaction parameters and key value pairs.
 It is written by chaincode.

-**Chaincode** - Chaincode is Hyperledger speak for smart contracts.
+**Chaincode** - Chaincode is Hyperledger Fabric speak for smart contracts.
 It defines the assets and all rules about assets.

 **Assets** - An asset is an entity that exists in the ledger.
 It’s a key value pair.
 In the context of marbles this is a marble, or a marble owner.